Kalinago: Present

 As of 2008, a small population of around 3,400 Kalinago survived in the Kalinago Territory in northeast Dominica, of whom some 70 "defined themselves as 'pure.
 The Kalinago of Dominica maintained their independence for many years by taking advantage of the island's rugged terrain.
 The island's east coast includes a 3700 acre territory formerly known as the Carib Territory that was granted to the people by the British government in 1903.
 The Dominican Kalinago elect their own chief.
-In July 2003, the Kalinago observed 100 Years of Territory, and in July 2014, Charles Williams was elected Kalinago Chief, succeeding Chief Garnette Joseph.
+In 2014 Charles Williams was elected Kalinago chief, succeeding Garnette Joseph.

-During the beginning of the eighteenth century, the Island Carib population in St. Vincent was greater than that in Dominica.
+During the beginning of the 18th century, the Island Carib population in Saint Vincent was greater than that in Dominica.
 Both the Island Caribs (Yellow Caribs) and the Black Caribs (Garifuna) fought against the British during the Second Carib War.
-After the end of the war, the British deported the Garifuna (a population of 4,338) to Roatan Island, while the Island Caribs (whose population consisted of 80 people) were allowed to stay on St. Vincent.
-The 1812 eruption of La Soufrière destroyed the Carib territory, killing a majority of the Yellow Caribs.
-After the eruption, 130 Yellow Caribs and 59 Black Caribs survived on St. Vincent.
+After the end of the war, the British deported the Garifuna (a population of 4,338) to Roatan, while the Island Caribs (whose population consisted of 80 people) were allowed to stay on Saint Vincent.
+The 1812 eruption of La Soufrière destroyed the Carib territory, killing a majority of the Island Caribs.
+After the eruption, 130 Yellow Caribs and 59 Black Caribs survived on Saint Vincent.
 Unable to recover from the damage caused by the eruption, 120 of the Yellow Caribs, under Captain Baptiste, emigrated to Trinidad.
 In 1830, the Carib population numbered less than 100.